vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 14. SupA, quoted in SASS p.
 58.

-15. The dgamas generally present atmartha and pardrtha as two variants of a  single scheme of piijd, and following their lead I will describe Saiva daily worship  in this study as a ritual unity.
-However, there are some practical differences be tween the two. Ηόΐέηε Brunner compares them in greater detail in "Atmarthapuja  versus Pararthapuja in the Saiva Tradition," in T. Goudriaan (ed.), The Sanskrit  Tradition and Tantrism (Leiden: E. J. Brill, 1990), pp. 4—23.
-She argues that the  integral model of piijd assumed by later Saiva literature in fact results historically  from the combining of two originally distinct styles of worship, one an "old public  worship" of a rudimentary sort, and the other an inner-oriented "private worship"  maintained by yogic adepts.
+15. The dgamas generally present atmartha and pardrtha as two variants of a  single scheme of piijd, and following their lead I will describe Śaiva daily worship  in this study as a ritual unity.
+However, there are some practical differences be tween the two. Ηόΐέηε Brunner compares them in greater detail in "Atmarthapuja  versus Pararthapuja in the Śaiva Tradition," in T. Goudriaan (ed.), The Sanskrit  Tradition and Tantrism (Leiden: E. J. Brill, 1990), pp. 4—23.
+She argues that the  integral model of piijd assumed by later Śaiva literature in fact results historically  from the combining of two originally distinct styles of worship, one an "old public  worship" of a rudimentary sort, and the other an inner-oriented "private worship"  maintained by yogic adepts.

 16. Frits Staal has discussed the "embedding" of ritual units within one another  to constitute larger ritual wholes in the Vedic system: "Ritual Syntax," in M. Naga tomi et al. (eds.), Sanskrit and Indian Studies: Essays in Honour of Daniel Η. H.  Ingalls (Dordrecht: D. Reidel Publishing Co., 1980), pp. 119-42.
 As will be clear  throughout this study, I depart strongly from Staal's view that such embeddings are  the empty exercise of syntactic elements without discursive significance.

 17. Svatantra, quoted by Nirmalamani in KKDP p.
 293, cited in SP 3 p.
 9. 18.
-To assist those who wish to reenact Saiva piijd visually as well as mentally,  the Kuppuswami Sastri Research Institute has recently made available an excellent  videotape of K. A. Sabharatna Sivacarya performing an dgama-based worship of  Siva, with comentaiy in English or Tamil.
+To assist those who wish to reenact Śaiva piijd visually as well as mentally,  the Kuppuswami Sastri Research Institute has recently made available an excellent  videotape of K. A. Sabharatna Sivacarya performing an dgama-based worship of  Siva, with comentaiy in English or Tamil.
 Readers wishing to obtain a copy may  contact Ginni Ishimatsu, Department of South and Southeast Asian Studies, Univer sity of California, Berkeley, CA 94702, or Richard Davis, Department of Religious  Studies, Yale University, New Haven, CT 06520.

 172 · Notes to Chapter Two